NES Classic Edition

 On July 7, 2018, Nintendo released a special edition in Japan to commemorate the 50th anniversary of the Weekly Shonen Jump comic, titled the Nintendo Classic Mini: Family Computer - Weekly Shonen Jump 50th Anniversary Version.
 This version contained 20 games that tied into Weekly Shonen Jump and the mini-console was colored gold.

 The original systems contained thirty built-in games, while the Weekly Shonen Jump version contained 20 games.
 It was designed to resemble the Nintendo Entertainment System in North America, Europe, and Oceania, and the Family Computer in Japan.
-It contained a proprietary menu and emulator by Nintendo European Research & Development to run the games, as it was powered by an Allwinner R16 chip with a 1.2 gigahertz CPU, rather than the MOS Technology 6502 chip with a 1.79 megahertz CPU that powered the system it was designed to resemble.
+The Weekly Shonen Jump version was identical to the standard Japanese version except it was colored gold.

 Differences between regions

 The only differences between the system released in North America compared to the system released in Europe and Oceania were the name and packaging.
 The system itself, the controller, the games, and the system software are identical.
 Both versions came with the same 30 built-in games that ran on an emulator developed by NERD.
 Both versions contained one controller, which was modeled after the original rectangular gamepad, which had a three-foot cord that connected to the system via a Wii Classic controller port.
 Both versions also had a second port that could be used for another controller.
 The power was provided by a standard mini USB plug and wall adapter, and the video was output through HDMI.